Sweet Potato Casserole with Marshmallows

 How to Peel a Sweet Potato

-The awesome thing about sweet potatoes is that you don’t have to get out a peeler and peel all of the skin off before you start cooking them.
-The best way to peel a sweet potato is to boil the whole potato in a large pot for 40 to 50 minutes or until you can easily stick a fork into the center of the potato.
+The awesome thing is that you don’t have to get out a peeler and peel all of the skin off before you start cooking them.
+The best way to peel one is to boil the whole potato in a large pot for 40 to 50 minutes or until you can easily stick a fork into the center of the potato.

 Once you take the potatoes out of the water, you need to let them cool enough so you can safely handle them.
 To remove the skin, follow either of these to procedures: